 Second, it fits in with my ongoing “return to the body” project that is evident in many Frank Answer articles and in my book, Embodied Liturgy (Minneapolis: Fortress Press, 2016).
 (I actually first broached this topic of swimming naked at the YMCA in my “Frank Answer About Being Naked Before God.”)

 I began paying attention to my own body after a bout with colon cancer ten years ago (2006).
-But as I did so I began reading about the body in biology, philosophy, theology, the arts, and modern culture.
-I have read how in our society the body that is created in the image of God has become a source of shame and abuse.
+But as I did so I began reading about the body in biology, philosophy, theology, the arts, psychology, and modern culture.
+I have read how in our society the body created in the image of God has become a source of shame and abuse.

 Our public presentation of our bodies is formed by cultural expectations.
 Boys and men today are shy about their bodies, which is noticeable in gym locker rooms as they try to hide their “private parts” from other males while dressing or undressing—a concern that was not present in my youth when we showered together and swam naked in the YMCA’s pool as well as in high school swimming class.
 Those who were shy got over it pretty quickly.
 In my observation as I look back on the experience of swimming naked I think it generated a healthier attitude toward the body and a greater degree of self-acceptance than we see today.

 Reasons for Swimming Naked